JHU-PL-Lab/www-fpse/basic-ocaml.md

          'a option
 ```
 - The `then` and `else` branches must return the same type, here they do not.
+- The `int` and `int option` types have no overlap of members!
+Generally true across OCaml.

 #### Pattern matching first example